UNBOOKABLE.

 SOHO, NOHO & NOLITA · NEW YORK CITY

 The lobby entrance is a swooping stainless-steel escalator lined with neon-orange light that cost more than most hotels spend on whole floors.
 John Pawson consulted on the interiors, which read like yacht cabins with floor-to-ceiling windows and almost no ornament.
 Three hundred sixty-seven rooms.
-Rates start around $200 a night in slow seasons, which makes PUBLIC the only hotel in the Herzog & de Meuron canon you can book without a six-figure travel budget.
+Slow-season rates undercut most Manhattan boutiques, which makes PUBLIC the only hotel in the Herzog & de Meuron canon you can book without a six-figure travel budget.

 TIMESTAMPCHANNELENTRY